Category management (purchasing)

-Category management is an approach to the organisation of purchasing within a business organisation.
+Category management is an approach to the organisation of purchasing within a business organisation, also often referred to as procurement.
 Applying category management to purchasing activity benefits organisations by providing an approach to reduce the cost of buying goods and services, reduce risk in the supply chain, increase overall value from the supply base and gain access to more innovation from suppliers.
 It is a strategic approach which focuses on the vast majority of organisational spend.
 If applied effectively throughout an entire organisation, the results can be significantly greater than traditional transactional based purchasing negotiations, however the discipline of category management is sorely misunderstood.

-The concept of Category Management in purchasing originated in the late 1980s.
+The concept of category management in purchasing originated in the late 1980s.
 There is no single founder or originator, but the methodology first appeared in the automotive sector and has since been developed and adopted by organisations worldwide.
-Today Category Management is considered by many global companies as an essential strategic purchasing approach.
-Category Management has been defined as “an evolving methodology that drives sourcing strategy in progressive organisations today”.
+Today, category management is considered by many global companies as an essential strategic purchasing approach.
+Category management has been defined as “an evolving methodology that drives sourcing strategy in progressive organisations today”.

 Definitions

-The Chartered Institute of Procurement & Supply (CIPS) defines Category Management as:
+The Chartered Institute of Procurement & Supply (CIPS) defines category management as: